tno-ssi-lab/wallet-overview/README.md

 **keyHistory** is supported if it is possible to retain and obtain the history of keys related to a certain identifier.

-**keyRotation** is supported if the key refered to in a credential can be replaced by a new key.
+**keyRotation** is supported if the key referred to in a credential can be replaced by a new key.

 **observability** is about whether the verifier can observe the revocation status of the credential beyond the presentation.